tmtong/roslibdart/README.md

 # roslibdart

 The is a fork of the original roslib by @artrmz, @TimWhiting, @artrmz. roslibdart is a library for communicating to a ROS node over websockets with rosbridge.
 It is heavily influenced by roslibjs and follows the same structure.
-This is an effort to update the library and mark it compatible to ros2 and dart2.
+This fork is an effort to update the library and make it compatible to ros2 and dart2.

 ## List of feature implementation statuses (essentially a list of features required to reach roslibjs's level)
 - [X] Core: